randsleadershipslack/documents-and-resources/code-of-conduct.md

 **The Bottom Line**:

+* Ask yourself whether a borderline commercial conversation will be valuable to the community and not just for you.
 * Emailing members with unsolicited commercial offers based on information acquired within the community is a Code of Conduct violation.
 * Aggressive message spamming is cause for automatic account deactivation.